Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/hosting-applications/hosting-web-application.md

 [Preview deployments](https://vercel.com/docs/deployments/preview-deployments) are a useful feature that enables you and your team to review code changes in a live environment without publishing to production.
 Thanks to the flexible infrastructure of serverless, these deployments are created automatically for each of your code branches.

 It’s imporant to understand that these preview environments are for code changes only not content.
-We recommend using a non-production instance of XM Cloud to host the preview content for your preview code deployments.
-But there is still only that single non-production XM Cloud instance providing the content for each preview deployment.
+We recommend using a non-production instance of SitecoreAI to host the preview content for your preview code deployments.
+But there is still only that single non-production SitecoreAI instance providing the content for each preview deployment.

 ### Vercel and Netlify Convenience Layer